9helix/MPCS-Python/README.md

 MPCS stands for "Minor Planet Center Solver"

 INSTRUCTIONS<br>
+The required modules for running this Python script are listed inside the `requirements.txt` file.

 In `coord.txt` are the coordinates taken in the previous session.
 The last coordinate is copied to clipboard.
 In `settings.ini` you can change your telescopes FOV (in "), default is 60 ".